 12. Binary operations

 Binary operations between two objects can be applied in a variety of ways in Horace.
-You can either use the symbolic form (+, - , *, /, \), or you can use the explicit function names (plus, minus, mtimes, mrdivide, mldivide, etc.).
+You can either use the symbolic form (+, - , *, /, \), or you can use the explicit function names (plus, minus, mtimes, mrdivide, mldivide).

-Often used and most useful binary operations are described in more details below.
+Commonly used binary operations are described in more detail below.

 12.2. sqw objects